Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_overview_content.rst

 +--------------------------------+-------------------------------------+------------------------------+

 - Restricted memory version
   To use restricted memory version, user's input matrix sizes must be multiplier of certain configuration values that are used to build the FPGA bitstreams.
-Also, host memory is encouaged to be 4k aligned when using restricted memory version.
-Compared to the default memory version, even though there are requirement on the matrix sizes, restricted memory version could save extra memory copy in host side.
+Also, host memory is encouraged to be 4k aligned when using restricted memory version.
+Compared to the default memory version, even though there are requirements on the matrix sizes, restricted memory version could save extra memory copy in host side.

 - Default memory version
   This version has no limitations on user host memory, and it is easy to use.
 API functions will do the padding internally so this will lead to extra memory copy in host side.
 The result output matrix will also be the same sizes.